steven-varga/h5rnd/README.md

 # **h5rnd**
-**A random HDF5 container generator based on prufer sequence.** In development often the need arises to have a complex HDF5 dataset with atributes and certain properties to test, measure some charaterestics of an software package.
-A real life dataset may be overly restritive in licensing or size, possibly diverting attenting focus from the main work -- **h5rnd** fills in this gap by providing scalable random datasets, with preditive characteristics for serieal and parallel HDF5.
+**A random HDF5 container generator based on Prüfer sequence.** In development often the need arises for a complex HDF5 dataset with atributes and certain properties to test, measure some charaterestics of a software package.
+A real life dataset may be restritive in licensing or size, possibly diverting focus from the main work -- **h5rnd** fills in this gap by providing scalable random datasets, with predictive characteristics for serial and parallel HDF5.

 # usage:
 ```